piyumidasanayaka/NoteList/README.md

 ### How to run the NoteList
  *  First, make sure that mongodb is running and then change db host and post if mongodb databasre's host, port and database name are deferent in app.js.

- *  As the secon step, install npm packages using,
+ *  As the second step, install npm packages using following command.
  ```
   npm install
  ```
- *  Then run backend server using,
+ *  Then run backend server using this command.
  ```
  npm start
  ```
- *  API will be served at
+ *  After, API will be served at
  ```
  localhost:[port]/notes/
  ```